Jennifer Gross (politician): Anti-vaccination legislation

+At Gross' insistence, Republican state lawmakers invited Sherri Tenpenny, an osteopathic physician best known for claiming COVID-19 vaccines cause people to become magnetic, to testify an "expert witness" to the Ohio House Health Committee.
+At the conspiracy theory-filled hearing, Gross told Tenpenny that it was "an honor to have you here" before Tenpenny gave testimony claiming that COVID-19 vaccines 'magnetize' people and create 5G "interfaces," claiming the vaccinated "can put a key on their forehead, it sticks.
+They can put spoons and forks all over them and they can stick, because now we think there's a metal piece to that."
+All of these claims are false.

 Gross's bill was strongly opposed by healthcare providers, hospitals, and others, who cited the risks of the bill to public health and to children.
 The bill was also criticized by business leaders such as the Ohio Chamber of Commerce, Ohio Manufacturers Association, and others who cited the risk of low vaccination rates to the state's economy.
 Gross's legislation was also opposed by Democrats; for example, Representative Beth Liston said that the legislation was "a dangerous bill that will lead to death" and, if enacted, would lead to "worsening measles outbreaks, meningitis in the dorms, and children once again suffering from polio."

 In June 2021, the Ohio House Health Committee lacked the votes to advance Gross' bill.
 Gross discussed the measure with Speaker Bob Cupp and said she planned to introduce amendments.
 The bill was again debated in August 2021.

 In September 2021, text messages between Gross and Representative Scott Lipps, the chairman of the House Health Committee, were obtained by the Cincinnati Enquirer through a public records request.
 The messages show the pair's behind-the-scenes efforts to advance the bill.
 In the messages, Gross and Lipps closely coordinate, but at times Lipps appeared frustrated, accusing Gross of failing to control rumors circulating among anti-vaccination activists and of coordinating with Candice Keller, a far-right Republican who has promoted anti-vaccine disinformation and threatened to generate a primary challenger to Lipps.